BE A WISE REAL ESTATE INVESTOR

 Is the Option To Buy for cash payments only?

-Yes.
-According to Item 28 paragraph a. of the General Guidelines, interested parties can only buy through cash.
+According to Item 27 paragraph a. of the General Guidelines, GSIS members can avail via installment (non-GSIS members can only buy via cash).
 I have quoted this below for easy reference:

-Source: Item # 28 paragraph a. of the General Guidelines
+Source: Item # 27 a. paragraph 1. of the General Guidelines

 Actually, this was a big turn-off for me because everyone knows that very few people can afford to pay in cash when buying properties.